lupomontero/gal/README.md

 ## How it works

-1. On startup, the server
+1. On startup, the server...

 ## TODO

 * Automatically ensure image resolution, resize, crop...